© Queensland Government

 - May be used in conjunction with strychnine to ensure quick death (should only be used in remote areas where traps cannot be checked daily).

 - Can be used in urban fringe areas.

 - Minimal impact on non-target species if used correctly.

-- Fencing suitable to exclude wild dogs is expensive to build and requires continual maintenance to repair damage caused by fallen timber, floods and animals.
-However, properly maintained fence can restrict movement back into an area where wild dogs have been controlled.
+- Fencing can be used to exclude wild dogs but does require maintenance to repair damage caused by fallen timber, floods and animals to be effective.
+Properly maintained fences can restrict movement back into an area where wild dogs have been controlled.

 - Electric fences suitable for wild dogs have been developed.

 Livestock guardian animals

 - Guardian dogs, alpacas, lamas and donkeys are used to protect livestock from predators.

 - Livestock guardian dogs have been used to protect livestock from predators in Europe, Asia and America.
 Some producers in Queensland have decreased predation on sheep and goats using this method.
 If trapping and poisoning is also used, care must be taken to protect guardian dogs.

 - Poison baits are an economical and effective control method.
 Processed manufactured baits or fresh meat baits can be laid quickly by hand, vehicle or from air, with large population reductions recorded from monitored baiting campaigns.